Tandoori Soya Chaap

 Soya Chaap (Soya Chap) is a popular vegan Indian dish made with soybeans.
 The soybeans are first soaked in water and then ground into a paste.
 This paste is then shaped like a chaap (kabab on sticks) and is used to make various dishes.

-Some of the most popular soya chaap dishes include soya chaap curry, tandoori soya chaap, soya chaap masala, and soya chaap pakora.
+Some popular soya chaap dishes include soya chaap curry, tandoori soya chaap, soya chaap masala, and soya chaap pakora.

-You can get soya chaap either dry or canned.
-If you are using the dry chaap, then you need to hydrate them by soaking them in hot water for 30 minutes.
+Soya chaap can be dry or canned.
+If you are using dry chaap, you need to hydrate it by soaking it in hot water for 30 minutes.
 The canned soya chap is ready to cook.

 About Tandoori Soya Chaap

-This Street-Style Tandoori Soya Chaap is a delicious North Indian starter where soya chaap is cut into small pieces and then marinated with a spicy marinade.
-It is then grilled over the flame directly.
-This process gives it a nice smoky flavor.
+This Street-Style Tandoori Soya Chaap is a delicious North Indian starter.
+Soya chaap is cut into small pieces and marinated with a spicy marinade.
+It is then grilled directly over the flame, giving it a nice smoky flavor.

 You can also make these in a BBQ, oven, pan over the stovetop, or air fryer.

-Tandoori Chaap is a great vegetarian appetizer to make for parties, get-togethers, or BBQ nights.
+Tandoori Chaap is a great vegetarian appetizer for parties, get-togethers, or BBQ nights.

 Ingredients